acorrenson/mcmu/README.md

 # mcmu

-An tiny symbolic model checker for CTL and μ-calculus
+A tiny symbolic model checker for CTL and μ-calculus